tidwall/uhaha/README.md

 Now you have a raft cluster running on three distinct servers in the same local network.
 This may be enough for applications that only require a [network security policy](https://en.wikipedia.org/wiki/Network_security).
 Basically any server on the local network can access the cluster.

-### Auth token (password)
+### Auth password

-If you want to lock down the cluster further you can provide a secret auth token, which is more or less a password that the cluster and client will need to communicate with each other.
+If you want to lock down the cluster further you can provide a secret auth, which is more or less a password that the cluster and client will need to communicate with each other.

 ```sh
 ./ticket -n 1 -a 10.0.0.1:11001 --auth my-secrect-token